-Here is my list of 14 of the best cheap eats in Waikiki.
+Here is my list of 13 of the best cheap eats in Waikiki for 2026 that are $20 and under.

 1 – Marukame Udon

-The first stop on my list of 14 of the best cheap eats in Waikiki is Marukame Udon.
-Marukame Udon is a casual Japanese eatery popular for its Sanuki-style udon noodles, tempura, and rice bowls.
+The first stop on my list of the best cheap eats in Waikiki is Marukame Udon.
+This casual Japanese eatery is famous for its Sanuki-style udon noodles, tempura, and rice bowls.

 My favorite thing to order is the Curry Udon.
-While simple, the house-made noodles are thick and chewy, while the savory curry broth is rich and thick with an umami flavor.
+The house-made noodles are thick and chewy, while the curry broth is rich with a deep, savory umami flavor.

 Whenever I visit Waikiki, Marukame Udon is my first stop.
-If you only try one place from this list, make it Marukame Udon.
+If you only try one place from this list, make it this one.

 What to order: Curry Udon, Shrimp Tempura